-The committee is bound by a charter which says: "The role of the Hall of Fame is to recognise and enshrine players who have made a significant contribution to the Glenelg Football Club since its entry into the SANFL in 1921.
+The Hall of Fame selection committee - Laurie Rosewarne, Peter Cornwall, Nick Chigwidden, Peter Carey, Keith Kuhlmann and Tony Symonds - is bound by a charter which says: "The role of the Hall of Fame is to recognise and enshrine players who have made a significant contribution to the Glenelg Football Club since its entry into the SAN-FL in 1921.
 The selection committee may consider a candidate's individual record, ability, integrity, sportsmanship and character.
 The number of football games played or the years of service provided shall only be a consideration and shall not be determinative in assessing a candidate's eligibility.
 A player may be eligible for induction if that player has retired from playing for a minimum period of three years."
-The previous two inductees were wonderful clubmen from different eras who never looked to force themselves into the spotlight.
-But they found themselves there when they were honoured at a gala event that capped a memorable 2019 premiership season.